nevissecurity/nevis-mobile-authentication-sdk-example-app-flutter/README.md

 Before you can actually start compiling and using the example applications please ensure you have the following ready:

-* An[Authentication Cloud](https://docs.nevis.net/authcloud/) instance provided by Nevis.
+* An [Authentication Cloud](https://docs.nevis.net/authcloud/) instance provided by Nevis.
 * An [access key](https://docs.nevis.net/authcloud/access-app/access-key) to use with the authentication cloud.
 * The archive containing the Nevis Mobile Authentication SDK Flutter plugin, binaries and SDK installer